The Marriage Allowance explained

 You must also only be liable to pay income tax at the basic rate, dividend nil or ordinary rate or the basic or starting rate for savings after your personal allowance has been reduced by the transfer.

-You must elect to use the marriage allowance within four years after the end of a tax year, and it will remain in force until you give notice to withdraw it.
-However, an election made after the end of a tax year applies only to the year of election.
+You must elect to claim the Marriage Allowance within four years after the end of a tax year.
+If the claim is made online it will remain in force until you give notice to withdraw it.
+Claims made via your self assessment tax return will only apply to that particular tax year.

 Separation and divorce